python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_0a_preliminaries.md

 - `Alt Z`: Toggles wordwrap
 - `Ctrl Shift Space`: Toggles Parameter hints
   - If shortcut does not work navigate to File>Preferences>Settings
-  - Type in parameter hints and uncheck `Editor › Parameter Hints: Enabled`
+  - Type in parameter hints and uncheck ☑️`Editor › Parameter Hints: Enabled`
 - Common to other text editors
   - `Ctrl S`: Saves current file
   - `Ctrl A`: Select all